stuntrally/stuntrally3/Building.md

 - Now **build Ogre** again.
 So, in all existing / needed configurations (3 folders above),
   start `make -j6` or `ninja`, depends on what was used.
   This will take less time than first time.
-  _If you want a full reabuild, do `make clean` or `ninja clean` before._
+  _If you want a full rebuild, do `make clean` or `ninja clean` before._

 - _Note:_ I'm not sure how to do this quicker (set both ON before 1st build).
-  It would need setting TRUE in `Ogre/ogre-next/CMakeLists.txt` in line with:
+  It would need setting TRUE in `Ogre/ogre-next/CMakeLists.txt` at end of line with:
   ```
   option( OGRE_BUILD_COMPONENT_PLANAR_REFLECTIONS "Component to use planar reflections, can be used by both HlmsPbs & HlmsUnlit" TRUE )
   ```